 Birthday is a high concept story with a lot of heart.
 Russo capitalizes on a unique structure to showcase the growth and changes that both Eric and Morgan face as they try to decide who they want to become.
 While Morgan struggles to find the strength and vocabulary to articulate that she is transgender and live as her true self, Eric has to figure out how to break out of his father’s toxic orbit before he crashes.

 Eric and Morgan are dealing with hard things and the bleakness of that, the isolation when it feels like no one can possibly care or understand, is sometimes hard to read.
 Despite this heaviness, Birthday shows how both characters find a way through.
 Their character arcs also emphasize how important it is to find support as both Eric and Morgan build support systems with family, friends, and in Morgan’s case an understanding therapist.

 Birthday is an important, timely novel.
 Themes of acceptance, fate, and of course love add nuance and depth to this unique and hopeful romance.
 A must read.

-Possible Pairings: Hope and Other Punchlines by Julie Buxbaum, Our Year in Love and Parties by Karen Hattrup, First and Then by Emma Mills, The Sun is Also a Star by Nicola Yoon, Cloudwish by Fiona Wood, The Serpent King by Jeff Zentner
+Possible Pairings: Hope and Other Punchlines by Julie Buxbaum, The Last True Poets of the Sea by Julia Drake, Our Year in Love and Parties by Karen Hattrup, First and Then by Emma Mills, The Sun is Also a Star by Nicola Yoon, Cloudwish by Fiona Wood, The Serpent King by Jeff Zentner

 *An advance copy of this title was provided by the publisher for review consideration*